tomstorey/c1600re/README.md

     </tbody>
 </table>

 The INT/ pin is connected to pin 49 of the EPM7064 CPLD, and will generate an interrupt at IRQ4.
+Or does it....?
+Cannot seem to get interrupts firing from the WIC slot, maybe a register needs to be poked.
+TODO

 The RST/ pin is connected to pin 71 of the EPM7064 CPLD, and can be controlled via the [Peripheral Control Register](#peripheral-control-register).